8. Processing multidimensional data#

 ## [ 4., 4., 4.]])

 In this case, each row is identical.
-Thanks to this, calling:
+Therefore, calling:

 (xg**2 + yg - 11)**2 + (xg + yg**2 - 7)**2